Participant Info

 About Me

-Dr Audrey Borowski is a Research Fellow on the “Desirable Digitalization” project between the Universities of Bonn and Cambridge.
-Her monograph Leibniz in his World: The Making of a Savant is forthcoming with Princeton University Press.
-She was a postdoctoral Research Fellow at the Munich Centre for Mathematical Philosophy as well as a research associate at the University of Oxford.
+Dr Audrey Borowski is a Research Fellow at the University of Cambridge.
+Her monograph Leibniz in his World: The Making of a Savant was published by Princeton University Press in 2024.
+She was a postdoctoral Research Fellow at the Munich Centre for Mathematical Philosophy and the University of Bonn.
 She completed her doctorate (D.Phil) in the History of Ideas at the University of Oxford.
-She is currently working on her second book, Philosophers of the Digital Age: A Philosophical History of Computing and AI from Leibniz to the Present.

-Audrey’s research background lies at the intersection of philosophy, history and science and in the last few years she started working more closely on the philosophical history and philosophy of computing and AI.
-Audrey works on various projects pertaining to the philosophy of algorithms, computing and AI, including AI through the lens of 20th century philosophy, the relation between myth/ideology and AI, AI and aesthestics, and AI and the environment.
+Audrey’s research background lies at the intersection of philosophy, history and technology and in the last few years she started working more closely on the philosophical history and philosophy of computing and AI.
+Audrey works on various projects pertaining to the philosophy of algorithms, computing and AI, including AI through the lens of 20th century philosophy, the relation between myth/ideology and AI, and AI and aesthestics.

 Recent Publications